adamjq/aws-lambda-flask-proxy-api/README.md

 Enter `http://127.0.0.1:5000/users/1/` in the browser.

 ## Packaging and deployment

+*Note*: the deployment currently isn't setup up to run Flask on lambda

 An S3 bucket must be created before deployment to hold the lambda code: